jpaulm/javafbp/README.md

 * `tracing`
 * `tracelocks`

-These traces will appear in the project directory under the name xxxx-fulltrace.txt, where xxxx is the name of the network being run.
+These traces will appear in the project directory under the name `xxxx-fulltrace.txt`, where `xxxx` is the name of the network being run.
 Subnets have their own trace output files.

 Two other options are also supported in the properties file: